-I receive emails (and a few of y’all even slid into the DM’s…you know who you are hahaha) from people wanting to know how they can sit in the front of the plane too.
+I receive emails from people wanting to know how they can sit in the front of the plane too.
 These messages fall in one of two groups:

-- Group 1) people that need to use miles and points to travel to a specific city on specific dates on a specific airline, and want to know how they can get there for “free.” or;
+- Group 1) people that need to use miles/ points to travel to a specific city on specific dates on a specific airline, and want to know how they can get there for “free” or;

 - Group 2) people that have heard about travel hacking, are flexible, and want to know how they can travel for “free.”